 - Georgia State University College of Law, J.D., 2008, graduated Magna Cum Laude

 - U.S. Court of Federal Claims

 West Conshohocken, PA 19428

-Dustin Covello's practice focuses on tax controversy and litigation and international tax planning.
+Dustin Covello's practice focuses on tax controversy and tax planning.

-On the controversy side, Mr. Covello has represented well-known publicly traded and privately held companies in audit and litigation matters with hundreds of millions of dollars at stake.
-His recent litigation cases have examined some of the most prominent tax issues being litigated today, including the economic substance doctrine, TEFRA partnership audit and litigation procedures, and judicial deference owed to Treasury regulations.
+On the controversy side, Mr. Covello has represented taxpayers in audit and litigation matters with hundreds of millions of dollars at stake.
+His recent litigation cases have examined some of the most prominent tax issues being litigated today, including rehabilitation tax credits, the economic substance doctrine, TEFRA partnership audit and litigation procedures, and judicial deference owed to Treasury regulations.